< Free Resources

 An embedded instrument that is bifurcated from a host contract is accounted for as a derivative unless it qualifies for a hedging relationship.

-Our course, Embedded Derivatives, will help you understand the considerations necessary to evaluate a hybrid instrument as well as how to account for embedded derivatives.
+Our course, Derivatives: Embedded Derivatives, will help you understand the considerations necessary to evaluate a hybrid instrument as well as how to account for embedded derivatives.
 It also provides presentation and disclosure requirements.

 Accounting Differences: ASC 815 vs. IFRS 9

 As with many areas of accounting literature, there exist differences between U.S. GAAP and IFRS as it relates to accounting for derivatives and hedges.
 While the original objectives and intentions of subsequent revisions are similar, the path to these objectives are different.
 In general, ASC 815 includes additional guidance and considerations to analyze, whereas IFRS 9 is more principles based.
 The result is that some instruments are reported differently on an entity’s financial statement.
-Some of the key differences are:
+Some (but not all) of the key differences are:

 Characteristics of a derivative